Data#3, ASI Solutions and more join WA’s PC supply panel

 The Common Use Arrangement panel, first introduced by the WA government in 2015, governs which suppliers can sell which brands of desktops, notebooks, tablets and other computing and mobile devices, to which agencies.

-Data#3 specifically will supplying Apple, Dell, HP, Microsoft, Panasonic and Samsung products under the scheme.
+Data#3 specifically will supply Apple, Dell, HP, Microsoft, Panasonic and Samsung products under the scheme.

 Data#3 WA state general manager Kingsley McGarrigle said the company won the contract because it can support agencies with configuration, installation and disposal and because its procurement model allows agencies to bundle multiple vendor products to maximise the value of their investment.